top of page

 Home: Quote

-After months of enduring symptoms and being told to make diet and lifestyle changes, Michael Tilley was finally referred for a colonoscopy in July 2021.
 The discovery of a softball-sized tumor in his colon led to a Colon Cancer diagnosis at the age of 30.
 Just 3 months later, his cancer had metastasized to the liver.
+Unfortunately, Michael passed away at the age of 31 on August 29, 2022.

 A 2019 study showed that of 1,200 colon cancer patients younger than 50, 67% waited three months to a year to see a doctor for their symptoms.
 And then they usually had to see at least two doctors before getting the correct diagnosis.